Nouveau riche: Inter-class stereotypes

-Often referred to as parvenu, members of the nouveau riche are often discriminated against by the old-money sects of society since they "lack the proper pedigree".
-These newcomers to economic power are subject to even greater scrutiny from their lack of historical prestige as seen through Dye's comments which reference the new rich as "uncouth" and "uncultured".
-The behavior of the nouveau riche is often satirized by American society by "implying that stereotyped, rather than real, behavior patterns are copied".
+Often referred to as parvenu, members of the nouveau riche are often discriminated against by the old-money parts of society because they "lack the proper pedigree".
+Their lack of historical prestige has inspired criticism that the nouveau riche are "uncouth" and "uncultured" and their behavior is often satirized by American society by "implying that stereotyped, rather than real, behavior patterns are copied".

-Many people have made claims to the inferiority of those with new money as compared to those with old money.
-Many have made claims that nouveaux riches "lack political and cultural sophistication" and others make comparisons saying that the old rich are "more sophisticated than the less cosmopolitan nouveau riche".
-These assumptions further perpetuate the differences between the two and lead to even further stereotypes and have lasted for well over a century.
-In 1929, Mrs. Jerome Napoleon Charles Bonaparte, who herself married into a family that had once been considered parvenu and lacking in pedigree, protested that "the nouveau riche... is making places like Palm Beach no more exclusive than Coney Island.
+Many individuals have made claims that those with new money are inferior to those with old money, such as saying that nouveaux riches "lack political and cultural sophistication" and that the old rich are "more sophisticated than the less cosmopolitan nouveau riche".
+In 1929, Jerome Napoleon Charles Bonaparte, who himself married into a family that had once been considered parvenu and lacking in pedigree, protested that "the nouveau riche... is making places like Palm Beach no more exclusive than Coney Island.
 Newport, the last stronghold of the elite, has the moneyed intruder at the gates....
 Undesirables are penetrating everywhere".

-In 18th-century Europe, old-money families attempted to raise themselves above the nouveaux riches by sensitively renovating their ancestral residences to allude to their antiquity.
-Their evident ties to the families' history could not be rivaled by the new, self-made, class.
-In the Dutch Republic, the nobility sought this as an advantage over the merchant burghers of Amsterdam and a similar trend arose in the French court.
-The same is true of the fashionable lairds of 17th-century Scotland who re-worked buildings like Thirlestane Castle, Glamis Castle and Drumlanrig Castle to celebrate the lineage of their families.
+In 18th-century Europe, old-money families attempted to raise themselves above the nouveaux riches by renovating their ancestral residences, to allude to their antiquity.
+Their evident ties to the families' history could not be rivaled by the new, self-made class.
+In the Dutch Republic, the nobility saw this as an advantage over the merchant burghers of Amsterdam, while a similar trend arose in the French court. and in Scotland, where lairds reworked buildings like Thirlestane Castle, Glamis Castle and Drumlanrig Castle in the 17th-century, to celebrate the lineage of their families.